J.P. Crawford Player Props: Mariners vs. Cardinals

 J.P.
 Crawford At The Plate

-- Among qualified hitters in MLB play, he ranks 128th in batting average, 44th in on-base percentage, and 156th in slugging.
+- Among qualifying hitters, he ranks 119th in batting average, while his on-base percentage ranks 28th and he is 150th in slugging.

-- Crawford has reached base via a hit in nine games this year (of 20 played), and had multiple hits in four of those games.
+- In 47.6% of his 21 games this season, Crawford has picked up at least one hit.
+He's also had four multi-hit games.

-- He has not gone deep in his 20 games this season.
+- In 21 games played this season, he has not hit a home run.

 - Crawford has picked up an RBI in two games this year, with multiple runs batted in once.